All About Ichiran Hakata Tonkotsu Ramen Instant Noodles

 - If you like the basic spiciness, put half the sachet of secret red powder into a bowl of the Ichiran ramen as a finishing touch

-- If you prefer twice as much spiciness as the basic, then put in the entire amount of the red powder as a finishing
+- If you prefer twice the spiciness than the basic, then put in the entire amount of the red powder as a finishing

-- If you prefer half the spiciness, put a little amount of the red powder into the bowl as a final touch
+- If you prefer half the spiciness than the basic, put a small amount of the red powder into the bowl as a finishing

 - If you don’t want any spiciness, you don’t need to add the secret red powder

-If you want to garnish the ramen bowl with some toppings, like Chashu roast pork slices, chopped green onions, Kikurage wood ear mushrooms, and dried sheets of Nori seaweed, then additionally prepare them.
-Those toppings will add depth to the Ichiran ramen bowl.
+If you want to garnish the bowl with toppings such as sliced Chashu pork, chopped green onions, wood ear mushrooms, and dry sheets of nori, then additionally prepare them.
+Those toppings will add depth to the Ichiran ramen.

 Now, following the cooking instructions on the back of the package, let’s get the cooking started!

 |1||First, bring a pot of 450ml water to a boil|